Mike-Gough/mike-gough.github.io/_posts/2019-05-20-github-actions.markdown

 Add the following to the contents of the editor, replacing ```<project-name>``` and ```<docker-hub-username>``` with the name of your project and username for Docker Hub:
 ```
-# Create a new workflow that’s trigger on a push to master
+# Create a new workflow that’s triggered by a push to master
 workflow "Build on push" {
   on = "push"
   resolves = [